-Starting on April 8, 2016, the Young Voices for the Planet films will reach an estimated 11 million viewers nationwide through distribution by American Public Television.
+The Young Voices for the Planet films will reach an estimated 11 million viewers nationwide through distribution by American Public Television.
 APT provides thousands of hours of high-quality, top-rated, entertaining, educational and empowering programming to America’s 360+ public television stations.

 Our beloved friend and colleague, world-renowned photojournalist Gary Braasch, died Monday March 7, 2016 while snorkeling on the Great Barrier Reef in Australia.
 He was documenting the effects of climate change induced coral bleaching.

 Gary was the co-founder of Young Voices on Climate Change and co-producer of the Young Voices for the Planet films.

 This is a profound loss not just to those of us who knew and loved Gary, but for all the world, for Gary Braasch was an indomitable, passionate climate change warrior who realized what was at stake if we humans do not reduce our carbon emissions.